MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 ## Create a stored procedure that generates models

-A common pattern in SQL Server development is to organize programmable operations into separate stored procedures.
+A common pattern in SQL Server development is to organize programmable operations into distinct stored procedures.
 In this step, you will create a stored procedure that generates a model for predicting outcomes.
-Any inputs needed by your Python code are passed as input parameters on the stored procedure.

 1. Open a new query window in Management Studio, connected to the **irissql** database.